matplotlib/matplotlib/doc/api/animation_api.rst

 The second method is to us `functools.partial` to 'bind' artists to function.
 A third method is to use closures to build up the required artists and functions.
-A forth method is to create a class.
+A fourth method is to create a class.